AlexandreSkal/AlexandreSkal/README.md

-## Olá eu sou Alexandre Rodrigues, Engenheiro Eletricista buscando uma nova Carreira no desenvolvimento Mobile!
+## Hi, I Am Alexandre an electrical engineer looking for  a new career as a mobile developer!
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on industrial automation, programming industrial equipment like PLCs and SCADA systems.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Dart and Flutter to be a Mobile Development.
+In parallel, I’m learning SQL Server.
-- 👯 I’m looking to collaborate on ...
+- 👯 I'm looking to collaborate on everything that uses flutter at an easy and intermediate level to improve my skills.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love DIY and i make many projects  using electronics and 3d print.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/Code-Flutter-9cf?style=flat-square&logo=Flutter&logoColor=white)